“All right, let’s not panic. I’ll make the money by selling one of my livers. I can get by with one.”

 Remember earlier when I said that waiting would make getting to retirement comfortably extremely difficult?
 Let’s look at this same family but assume they’re 50 instead of 40.
 They would have to save 49.6% of their income to retire at age 65, assuming, remember, that they maintain the same inflation-adjusted expenses in retirement.
 It’s not impossible to get to that number.
 There are many examples of people who save 50% of their income.
 They’re just not common.

 What about relying on a pay hike?
-They’d need to increase average annual income by 58.8% to retire at age 65 on an inflation-adjusted $60,000 per year budget.
+They’d need to increase their average annual income by 58.8% to retire at age 65 on an inflation-adjusted $60,000 per year budget.

 To further drive home the point of the value of planning early, let’s make this family 30 years old.
 First, we’ll assume they make $75,000 and save a percentage of their income.
 They’ll need to save 16.2% of their income to retire at age 65.